 The presentation of the results in this section is twofold.
 First, we begin by showing descriptive patterns that underlie the observed data.
 Here, we try to give an overview of the patterns and to characterize them.
 It is important to emphasize that the descriptive results do not allow inferences regarding the research questions and hypotheses.
 For this, we substantiate the findings with inferential analyses from our statistical models.
-This allows us to draw inferences about the relationship between aspect use in the data and the driving factors behind this.
+This allows us to draw inferences about Grammatical aspect in heritage and monolingual Greek, Russian and Turkish the relationship between aspect use in the data and the driving factors behind this.
 The aim is to get a causal understanding of how these factors relate to the research questions.